wix/stylable/_docs/references/mixin-syntax.md

 Mixins may add CSS declarations to the CSS ruleset that they are applied to:

-* rules are added at the position that the `-sb-mixin` is declared
+* rules are added at the position that the `-st-mixin` is declared
 * appended selectors are added directly after the rule-set that the mixin was applied to
 * multiple mixins are applied according to the order that they are specified in